OpenEvalProject/evals/manuscripts/elife-72626/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/72626/elife-72626-fig5-v2.jpg)

-**Figure 5.:** A and C) and HSPs and PI3K (B and D) inhibition under EGF growth condition.Proliferation score variation (A) and Bliss Independence synergy score (C) with increased node activation of nodes ERK and MYC_MAX.
+**Figure 5.:** Proliferation score variation (A) and Bliss Independence synergy score (C) with increased node activation of nodes ERK and MYC_MAX.
 Proliferation score variation (B) and Bliss Independence synergy score (D) with increased node activation of nodes HSPs and PI3K.
-Bliss Independence synergy score <1 is characteristic of drug synergy, grey colour means one of the drugs is absent and thus no synergy score is available.Figure 5—source code 1.Figure 5 from the main text and Appendix 1—figures 27, 34–39.Processed datasets needed is Figure 5—source data 1 and is located in the corresponding folder of the repository: here.Figure 5—source data 1.Figure 5 with Figure 5—source code 1.
+Bliss Independence synergy score <1 is characteristic of drug synergy, grey colour means one of the drugs is absent and thus no synergy score is available.

 Lastly, drug synergies can be studied using Bliss Independence using the results from single and combined simulations with gradual inhibitions.
 This score compares the combined effect of two drugs with the effect of each one of them, with a synergy when the value of this score is lower than 1.
 We found that the combined inhibition of ERK and MYC_MAX nodes on the Proliferation score was synergistic (Figure 5C).
 Another synergistic pair is the combined gradual inhibition of HSPs and PI3K nodes that also affects the Proliferation score in a joint manner (Figure 5B), with some Bliss Independence synergy found (Figure 5D).
 A complete study on the Bliss Independence synergy of all the drugs considered in the present work on Proliferation and Apoptosis phenotypes can be found in Appendix 1, Section 7.3.2, Appendix 1—figures 38 and 39.

-## Experimental validation of predicted targets
+### Experimental validation of predicted targets

-## Drugs associated with the proposed targets
+#### Drugs associated with the proposed targets

 To identify drugs that could act as potential inhibitors of the genes identified with the Boolean model, we explored the drug-target associations in DrugBank (Wishart et al., 2018) and ChEMBL (Gaulton et al., 2017).
 We found drugs that targeted almost all genes corresponding to the nodes of interest in Table 1, except for cFLAR, p14ARF, and SPOP.
 However, we could not identify experimental cases where drugs targeting both members of the proposed combinations were available (Appendix 1, Section 7.1 and in Supplementary file 6).
 One possible explanation is that the combinations predicted by the model suggest, in some cases, to overexpress the potential target and most of the drugs available act as inhibitors of their targets.